Faith-Based Organizations and Affordable Housing

 Cerbini: The first obstacle is lacking the necessary mission to get the project started.
 It’s a long-term, complicated and expensive process and organizations can be dissuaded by the task.
-Some other obstacles are lack of the financial resource and perhaps as important, lack of the necessary information and knowledge to go through the development process.
+Some other obstacles are lack of financial resources and perhaps as important, lack of the necessary information and knowledge to go through the development process.

 “The number one word that comes to mind is respect,” said Richard Andrew Smith, CEO of Temple Builders.
 He said the number one challenge was repeatedly many developers convey an attitude of, “Give me your land.
 What do you want?
 Shut up.”

 He said the second challenge was explaining to faith-based organizations to get proper professional guidance for their projects.
 This includes qualified, professional legal and accounting assistance and an independent appraisal of their land.